 Every business with foot or drive-by traffic knows the importance of having an appealing storefront, which can make or break the amount of business a company receives.
 The storefront acts as a way for passersby to preview the business- whether it be a product, service, or place to dine- it creates an invitation to come inside to sample the business’ offerings.

 One way to do this is with a glass storefront.
 Glass offers many features that allow for both an effective and efficient frontage.
 However, there are some factors that should be considered such as:

 Security: Storefronts are always subject to risks such as theft, damage from severe weather, or vandalism like graffiti.
 Having the right materials in place can greatly reduce the effects or downtime from these.
-First, tempered glass very important because it shatters into rounded pieces, rather than shards withedges.
-This will reduced risk of injury, and make cleanup easier.
+First, tempered glass is very important because it shatters into rounded pieces, rather than shards with edges.
+This will reduce the risk of injury, and make cleanup easier.

-Another option is safety of security glass which is designed to withstand unplanned or purposeful impact, respectively.
+Another option is the safety of security glass which is designed to withstand impact.
 Adding a layer of window film can also be another excellent way to add structural integrity, or make graffiti removal easier.